CelliesProjects/OpenStreetMap-esp32/README.md

 bool resizeTilesCache(uint16_t numberOfTiles)
 ```

-- If the cache is not resized before the first call to `fetchMap`, the cache will be auto initialized.
+- If the cache is not resized before the first call to `fetchMap`, the cache will be auto initialized with the amount of tiles returned by `tilesNeeded(w, h)` where `w` and `h` are the current map width and height.
 - The cache content is cleared before resizing.
 - Each 256px tile allocates **128kB** psram.
 - Each 512px tile allocates **512kB** psram.